Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 -	Checkout form is correctly displayed to the user
 -	If the user is logged in, checkbox is displayed for the user to save this address to their profile.
 If they click this checkbox and the order is completed, the delivery details are added to the profile page
 -	If user is not logged in, as long as they provide all the required fields the purchase can be done.
--	I have tested this by creating new accounts, checking this box and checking the profile page after completing the order
 -	Stripe default card number used for payments.
 No payment issues found
 -	If incorrect card details are entered, an error is displayed to the user
 -	If part of the form is left empty the order will not process and takes the user to the empty section of the form